Venus in Furs

 Subjects

-fiction books, french, collection, rome, literary fiction, essays, BDSM, erotica, historical romance, plays, russian, classic literature, classic books, german, books fiction, romance novels, classics books, classic fiction, bdsm books, FIC005000, FIC005010, gay bdsm, lesbian bdsm, bdsm erotica, bdsms books, decadence, fiction, feminism, historical, psychology, renaissance, music, gothic, horror, classic, school, sex, romance, love, drama, philosophy, classics, gender, fantasy, roman, novels, classic novels, short stories, dark, Opera, art, anthology, 20th century
+books fiction, collection, romanticism, literary fiction, essays, BDSM, erotica, historical romance, english literature, plays, classic literature, classic books, fiction books, french, romance novels, classics books, classic fiction, bdsm books, FIC005000, FIC005010, gay bdsm, lesbian bdsm, bdsm erotica, bdsms books, decadence, fiction, feminism, historical, psychology, music, gothic, horror, classic, school, sex, romance, love, drama, philosophy, classics, fantasy, roman, novels, classic novels, short stories, dark, Opera, art, anthology, german, 20th century